Imikimi-LLC/art-flux-parse/README.md

 # ArtEry

-An so, we invented ArtEry, a backend and hosting agnostic zero-server-code framework.
-We are currently using Heroku for hosting and DynamoDb for the backend.
+And so, we invented ArtEry, a hosting, database, security-policy agnostic "100% Client-Side Cloud-Code Development" framework.

 Learn more: